SHAKAR-AFZAL/compiler-design-simulator/README.md

 # Compiler Design Simulator

-*An interactive web based compiler simulator that visualizes all six major phases of a compiler, allowing students and developers to understand the complete compilation process step-by-step.*
+*An interactive web based compiler simulator that visualizes all six major phases of a compiler, allowing students and developers to understand the complete compilation process step by-step.*

 ---